lucianobolognese/demo4/wirth.md

 Books  (list)

-.
-Programming in Oberon: Steps beyond Pascal and Modula. (with M. Reiser) Addison-Wesley, 1992. [ PDF (22MB)] Programming in Oberon Tutorial 2004 (400KB) - see also Oberon section above
+1. Programming in Oberon: Steps beyond Pascal and Modula. (with M. Reiser) Addison-Wesley, 1992.
+Programming in Oberon Tutorial 2004  - see also Oberon section above

-.
-Project Oberon. (with J. Gutknecht) Addison-Wesley, Reading, 1992.
-[2005 Edition PDF (4'398 KB)] see also Project Oberon, 2013 Edition section above
+2. Project Oberon. (with J. Gutknecht) Addison-Wesley, Reading, 1992.
+[2005 Edition see also Project Oberon, 2013 Edition section above

-.
-Algorithms and Data Structures (1985) (Oberon version: August 2004) [PDF (1'241 KB)]
+3. Algorithms and Data Structures (1985) (Oberon version: August 2004)